-7. Diplomacy
+6. Diplomacy

-Traditional Notions of diplomacy and significance of diplomacy to International law of peace Transformation from old to new diplomacy Cold -War and its impact on diplomacy Contemporary international stratification, Neo-colonialism, dependence and domination

-Diplomacy in international conferences Development ideology and related diplomacy Diplomatic personal - Their significance, diplomatic privileges and immunities - violence against diplomats.able to understand the significance and meaning of diplomacy, how it helps in the peace process, (both prevention and resolution of disputes), the various types of diplomacy and how new forms of diplomacy have involved in uncommon international situations like cold war and the privileges and immunities enjoyed by the diplomats.
+Traditional Notions of diplomacy and significance of diplomacy to International law of peace Transformation from old to new diplomacy Cold -War and its impact on diplomacy Contemporary international stratification, Neo-colonialism, dependence and domination able to understand the significance and meaning of diplomacy, how it helps in the peace process, (both prevention and resolution of disputes), the various types of diplomacy and how new forms of diplomacy have involved in uncommon international situations like cold war and the privileges and immunities enjoyed b the diplomats.